 5. Practice Self-Care

-Moms’ brains never turn off, and that’s a problem.
+A mothers brain is always active, and that is a problem.
 Moms are human and they need time to rest, relax and recharge.
 You can’t be a good parent if you don’t take care of yourself, so remind your children that you need breaks to keep yourself physically, emotionally and spiritually healthy.
-Most importantly, make the time for yourself.
-Because if you don’t, who will?
+Most importantly, make time for yourself.
+Because if you don’t, who else will?

 Some of the most important self-care tips for moms are: